05.360 Service Animals, Emotional Support Animals, and Pets

 not ask about nature or extent of a person’s disability who is accompanied by a Service Animal; and

-report any suspected or directly observed animal neglect or abuse to University Police (910-962-2222 or police@uncw.edu).
+report any suspected or directly observed animal neglect or abuse to University Police (910.962.2222 or police@uncw.edu).

-Violations of this Policy
+Violations of This Policy

-Any student, staff, or faculty member with a prohibited or unapproved animal is subject to discipline under: the Code of Student Life; SHRA Disciplinary Action, Suspension, and Dismissal Policy 08.510; Faculty Handbook; or other appropriate procedure.
+Any student, staff, or faculty member with a prohibited or unapproved animal is subject to discipline under the Code of Student Life; SHRA Disciplinary Action, Suspension, and Dismissal Policy 08.510; Faculty Handbook; or other appropriate procedure.
 Likewise, any student with a Service Animal or approved Emotional Support Animal who violates any provision of this Policy is subject to discipline under the Code of Student Life.
 Such discipline may include the restriction or removal of the animal.
-Any violation of this Policy by a Service or Emotional Support Animal will be considered a violation by the partner/handler.
+Any violation of this Policy by a Service or Emotional Support Animal will be considered a violation by the Handler/handler.

 The University may remove from campus property any animals that are prohibited, unapproved, or otherwise in violation of University policies.